froderik/roman_numeral_katas/README.markdown

 ## nim
 * nim is needed on the command line.

+## plsql
+* check the readme in the subfolder - this piece does not integrate with the root folder test

 ## ruby
 * 1.9.2 instaled with rvm - should probably run with 1.8 as well